mesonbuild/meson/docs/markdown/snippets/test_output_changes.md

 The main status line was updated to a multi line one.
 The status line is also replaced with the quiet version if the size of the terminal is not at least 80 characters wide and 24 rows tall.

+Individual status lines longer than the width of the terminal are shortened to fit on a single line.